stacks-network/docs/src/pages/stacks-blockchain/overview.md

 ### Proof of Transfer (PoX)

-Proof of Transfer (PoX) is the consensus mechanism that leverages the security and stability of Bitcoin to create new blockchains, without modifying the Bitcoin protocol.
+Proof of Transfer (PoX) is a consensus mechanism that leverages the security and stability of Bitcoin to create a new blockchain, without modifying the Bitcoin protocol.
+With the PoX mechanism, miners use Bitcoin to secure the Stacks 2.0 network.
+By anchoring onto the Bitcoin network, it is practically infeasible for malicious actors to have enough computational power or ownership stake to attack the Stacks 2.0 network.

-PoX makes it possible to reward holders of Stacks Token (STX) with Bitcoin: instead of spending energy, Stacks miners transfer Bitcoin to holders of Stacks Token (STX) to mine blocks.
-An implementation of this is called **Stacking**.

-### Stacking

-Stackers are Stacks (STX) Token holders who help secure the network by effectively acting as validators on the network, incentivizing honest behavior on the part of miners.
-Stackers have to lock up Stacks (STX) for a certain period of time.
-As a reward, Stackers receive the Bitcoin that miners transfer as part of Proof of Transfer (PoX).
+PoX makes it also possible to reward Stacks token holders with bitcoins, a feature called **Stacking**.
+With Stacking, Stacks (STX) token holders lock up STX tokens for a certain time.
+With that, they help secure the network by effectively acting as validators on the network, incentivizing honest behavior on the part of miners.

--> Proof of Transfer and Stacking are in active development and are coming soon
+[@page-reference | inline]
+| /stacks-blockchain/stacking

 ## Protocol specification